Pinpoint tests of suspension

 DETAILS/RESULTS/ACTIONS

-• Is the caster angle of the wheel within specification?
+• Is the caster angle within specification?

 Yes